pja35/SXP/docs/wiki/Sigma_Protocols.md

 -----------------------

-Instead of doing the Sigma protocol in three rounds, we could just do it in one round, by musing the Fiat-Shamir heuristics.
+Instead of doing the Sigma protocol in three rounds, we could just do it in one round, by using the Fiat-Shamir heuristics.
 The idea is that Bob challenges himself with something that he does not really control, namely \(H(a,m)\), where \(H\) is a hash function like SHA2 and \(m\) is a public input, often just \(v\).
 For instance, let us apply this